sudosoph/docs/content/reference/outage-pages.md

 ---
 title: Outage Pages
-description: Set up section.io so that it can serve an outage page during maintenace
+description: Set up Section so that it can serve an outage page during maintenace
 keywords: custom outage mapge, maintenance, custom html, content delivery network, CDN, scheduled maintenance.

 ---

 # A guide to setup custom outage pages

-section.io has an Outage Page feature that will allow multiple HTML pages to be uploaded on to the platform and displayed during maintenance or other planned down times.
+Section has an Outage Page feature that will allow multiple HTML pages to be uploaded on to the platform and displayed during maintenance or other planned down times.

 ## 1) Design an outage page